 America’s Largest Cherry Pie Pan in Traverse City, Mich.

-The history of the world's largest cherry pie pan is a long and sordid one.
+The history of the world’s largest cherry pie pan is a long and sordid one.
 It all started in Charlevoix, Mich., in 1976, when the town built a giant oven and a giant pie pan to bake an equally giant cherry pie for its annual cherry festival.
-The resulting pie tipped the scales at 17,420 pounds — a world record.
+The resulting pie tipped the scales at 17,420 pounds — a world record at the time.

-Fast-forward to present day, and if you find yourself driving along US-31 in Michigan, you can stop in either town to see a giant pie pan.
-They're both impressive, but Traverse City's is the champ, measuring over 17 feet across and capable of baking a 28,350-pound cherry pie.
+Fast forward to present day, and if you find yourself driving along U.S. Route 31 in Michigan, you can stop in either town to see a giant pie pan.
+They’re both impressive, but Traverse City’s is the champ, measuring over 17 feet across and capable of baking a 28,350-pound cherry pie.